 This means that the carbon market system must evolve towards something better than offsetting.
-It should aim to accelerate the transition, rather than offering a cheap way out and replacing somebody's efforts with those of someone else.
+It should aim to accelerate the transition, rather than offering a cheap way out and replacing somebody's efforts with that of someone else.

 The world should move away from offsetting mechanisms and towards financing climate projects that truly drive the zero-carbon transition.
 One way of achieving this is to use existing carbon markets to disburse climate finance by buying carbon credits and cancelling them, without claiming the actual emission reductions.
-But this will be a subject for another guide.
+This and other alternatives to foster finance flows will need to be further elaborated in the coming years to transition beyond offsetting.